Braypolk/spotify-discover-yearly/README.md

 # Spotify Discover Yearly

+:exclamation:**Please note the Go version is the more complete version of this project and should be used as the default.
+The JS version should be used for fun and not an actual deployment**:exclamation:

 ## Spotify Setup
 1. Sign up for / Log in to [Spotify Dev Account](https://developer.spotify.com/dashboard) with the Spotify account you want to use
 2. Create a new app